-Heading to California and wondering what to do in Big Sur?
-Read on for my favorite Big Sur activities, where to stay, and (most importantly), what and where to eat!
-This Big Sur road trip itinerary will have you booking flights to California ASAP, promise!
+Heading to California and can’t wait to check off all the stops on this Big Sur road trip itinerary?
+Read on for my favorite Big Sur activities, where to stay, what to do in Big Sur, and (most importantly), what and where to eat!
+This Big Sur road trip will have you booking flights to California ASAP, promise!

 Since the road to Big Sur is finally open again (after months of closure due to horrific mudslides), now’s the time to visit!
 Definitely don’t miss one of the most unforgettable stretches of majestic coastline in the world.
 It makes an excellent weekend trip from San Francisco, that’s for sure!

 READ NEXT: 25+ Best Road Trips from San Francisco